Skip to content

 However, some higher-level positions may require a diploma or degree in landscape design or horticulture.
 Employees may also need fertilizer certification or pest control licensing to legally provide those services.

 On average, landscapers make $18/hour (USD).
-Annual salaries typically range from $23,000 to $50,000, depending on an individual landscaper’s experience level and the tasks involved.
+Annual salaries typically range from $29,990 to $53,900, depending on an individual landscaper’s experience level and the tasks involved.

 To attract the best candidates for your landscaping job, your help-wanted ads should be very clear and concise.
 They should speak directly to the person you’re looking to join your team.
+Include important information such as:

 Job title – Landscaper/Lawn Care Technician, Landscape Crew Member, Landscape Foreman, etc.

-Job summary – A brief overview of the job and the work involved (lawn maintenance, planting, hardscaping, snow removal, etc).
+Job summary – A brief overview of the job and the work involved (lawn maintenance, planting, hardscaping, snow removal, etc.).

 Responsibilities – List of regular duties like mowing, trimming, planting, using landscaping equipment, and more.